JustinKras/Key-Logger/README.md

 # Key-Logger
-A simple, silent, and easy-to-use key logger.
+A simple, silent, and easy-to-use key logger for Windows.

 # Instructions
 - Download and run `k_l_.exe`